annytcui/twitter_clone_2.0/README.md

 # \q
 ```

-> Note: to run the above command correctly in PostgreSQL interactive terminal, semicolons are very important.
+> Note: to run the above commands correctly in PostgreSQL interactive terminal, semicolons are very important.

 Next, set up the database: